kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 ## Install the Cloud Build Github App
 In the Cloud Console, follow steps [in this article](https://cloud.google.com/cloud-build/docs/automating-builds/create-github-app-triggers).

-**NOTE: At step 8 and step 10, select your repo.
-At step 11, skip the option to create push triggers.**
+**NOTE: Skip the option to create a sample trigger.
+Only connect the repository**

 ## Configure the Infra Pipeline